LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/IBMWatsonAssistant/advanced-features.md

 cloud function to access the `RichContentEvent` data and attach this action as a webhook to the IBM Watson Assistant instance.

-A minimal code of IBM Cloud Function of type `action` can be seen below.
+A code snippet of an IBM Cloud Function of type `action` can be seen below.
 This LivePerson function will check if the input payload has `RichContentEvent` in the request and then will respond with the map/location body.